 Beef sirloin, potato fondant, beetroot, kohlrabi, watercress.
 (Had by my fellow diner).
 Watercress and steak makes sense, adding the chioggia beets and kohlrabi is an inventive little touch.
 The steak cooked rare, packed full of flavour which is what you want.

 Halibut, octopus carpaccio, black radish, baby chard, cucumber, paprika butter (Had by my fellow diner).
-Lot’s of technique on this plate and quality ingredients.
+Lot’s of technique on this plate and quality ingredients were used.
 I had a bite and the fish was elegant and fresh.
-My fellow diner raised gracefully mentioned that it was over cooked and didn’t enjoy it, leaving most of it behind.
+My fellow diner mentioned that it was over cooked and didn’t enjoy it, leaving most of it behind.
 Front of house wiped it of the bill which was a nice touch.

 5TH COURSE – DESERT